dlt-hub/dlt/docs/website/blog/2024-06-19-scd2-and-incremental-loading.md

 For example, if someone changes their address once in a blue moon, we will capture the changes with daily loads - but if they change their address 3x in a day, we will only see the last state and only capture 2 of the 4 versions of the address.

-However, they enable you to track things you could not before such as:
+However, they enable you to track things you could not before such as

-- Hard deletes.
+- Hard deletes
-- Most of the changes and when they occurred.
+- Most of the changes and when they occurred
-- Different versions of entities valid at different historical times.
+- Different versions of entities valid at different historical times

 ## What is Slowly Changing Dimension Type 2 (SCD2)? and why use it?